UK Benefit GuideHome | UK Benefit Guide |

 The test of entitlement for the means-tested element will be similar to that currently used for Income Support (IS) now i.e. a means tested / income-based assessment.

 After the 13-week assessment phase, there will be an additional element payable on top of the basic rate of ESA.
-Claimants placed in the 'support group' will receive a slightly higher element than claimants in the 'work-related activity group'.
-The support component is worth £36.20 per week and the work-related activity component is worth £29.05 per week.
+Claimants placed in the ‘support group’ will receive a slightly higher element than claimants in the ‘work-related activity group’.
+The support component is worth £39.20 per week and the work-related activity component only paid to people claiming before April 2017 is worth £29.55 per week.
 There are no increases in these components for couples.

 Claimants under 25 years that have completed the 13-week assessment phase will receive the full basic ESA rate rather than the reduced amounts payable in the assessment phase referred to above.

-For claimants with partners additions are still available under the new means tested ESA system, as well as various premiums such as the Severe Disability Premium, Pensioner Premium, Carer Premium and Enhanced Disability Premium, currently payable with Income Support (IS), .
+For claimants with old style ESA partners additions are still available under the new means tested ESA system, as well as various premiums such as the Severe Disability Premium, Pensioner Premium, Carer Premium and Enhanced Disability Premium, currently payable with Income Support (IS), .

 All new ESA claimants will have to serve the 13-week assessment phase, before moving onto the higher rates of ESA, regardless of their circumstances, except in cases where the claimant has a terminal illness or recieving treatment for Cancer they will go straight to the main phase rates.